coldshrine/study-notes/books/effective-java.md

 One way to ensure that exceptions contain adequate failure-capture information in their detail messages is to require this information in their constructors.

 ### Strive for failure atomicity

+Generally speaking, a failed method invocation should leave the object in the state that it was in prior the invocation.